intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

 with exact code locations and some additional information to assist the manual code audit process.

-The current approach using the check\_host\_input smatch pattern has several limitations.
+The current approach using the check\_host\_input Smatch pattern has several limitations.
 The main limitation is the importance of having a correct list of input functions since the pattern will not detect the invocations of functions not present in this list.
 Fortunately, the low-level functions for performing MSR, port IO, and MMIO read operations are well defined in the Linux kernel.
-The higher-level wrappers can be identified by using an iterative approach: run the check\_host\_input smatch pattern to find all invocations of the low-level functions.
-By looking at these invocations, you can determine the next level wrappers, add them to the input function list, and re-run the smatch pattern again.
+The higher-level wrappers can be identified by using an iterative approach: run the check\_host\_input Smatch pattern to find all invocations of the low-level functions.
+By looking at these invocations, you can determine the next level wrappers, add them to the input function list, and re-run the Smatch pattern again.
 Another limitation of this approach is the inability to detect generic DMA-style memory accesses, since they typically do not use any specific functions or wrappers to receive the data from the host/VMM.
 An exception here is a virtIO ring subsystem that uses virtio16/32/64\_to\_cpu wrappers in most of the places to access memory locations residing in virtIO ring DMA pages.
-The invocation of these wrappers can be detected by the check\_host\_input smatch pattern and the findings can be reported similarly as for other non-DMA accesses.
+The invocation of these wrappers can be detected by the check\_host\_input Smatch pattern and the findings can be reported similarly as for other non-DMA accesses.

 .. code-block:: shell